Last updated on August 7, 2024

 In this Deluxe Backgammon post for beginners, we are going to take a closer look at the 5-4 opening move.
 It is not one of the preferred opening rolls as it won’t secure a key point.
 There are three widely accepted plays for this roll.
-One is a clear gamble with a racing strategy.
-Another pushes builder’s down from the mid-point.
-The last looks for a balanced play on both sides of the board.
+The first looks for a balanced play on both sides of the board.
+Another is a clear gamble with a racing strategy.
+The last pushes two builder’s down from the mid-point.
 We will analyse each of the plays below.
 Ideally, you should be familiar with all three and play the one that best fits your playing style and the state of the match.

 The three most popular ways to play the 5-4 opening roll are: